aiFdn/gitwz/README.md

 ### Local per repo configuration

-Create a `.env` file and add OpenCommit config variables there like this:
+Create a `.env` file and add GitWiz config variables there like this:

 ```env
 OCO_OPENAI_API_KEY=<your OpenAI API token>